 Turning right down a long unpaved driveway I exited the bustle, excessive traffic, shopping malls, and crowded housing developments, and went back in time.
 Driving in I noticed wild coffee plants and gumbo limbo trees just like some areas of our St Lucie River/Indian River Lagoon.
 “Weird.”
 I thought.
 “Is there a creek around here somewhere?
 I wonder what Kendall looked like before they drained it, filled it, mowed it down, and planted hedges?
 A pine forest?
 An oak/palm hammock?
 Beautiful…”

 I parked my car and looked around.
 Time stood still.
 A tropical breeze floated through the trees and the sun shined.
 Birds were chirping.
 Legend Maggy Hurchalla greeted me and I toured the grounds of her family home.
-She was there caring for her sister, former U.S. Attorney General, Janet Reno.
+She was there caring for her older sister, former U.S. Attorney General, Janet Reno.
 It was a day I will always treasure.
-A day a book I read as a girl came to life now that I am a woman.
+A day a book I read as a younger woman came to life.

 I think the photos will say it all, so I won’t write much more.